 Wide Zoom Lenses

 To photograph a broader field of view, you will need a wide-angle lens.
-Wide angles are necessities in capturing group portraits, whether it’s the entire bridal party standing at the altar, dancing together out on the dance floor or for formal, posed shots outside.
+They’re ideal for capturing group portraits, whether it’s the entire bridal party standing at the altar, dancing together out on the dance floor or for formal, posed shots outside.
 They’re also invaluable for documenting interior spaces and venues that are usually meticulously decorated for the occasion.
 Short focal lengths offer an immersive point of view that puts the observer in the middle of the action, which is a key element in visual storytelling.

-Lenses offer a wide-angle perspective starting around 35mm for full frame cameras, and 10-12mm for APS-C bodies.
-For a thorough range of applications, consider a 14-24mm f/2.8.
+Typically, wide-angle zoom lenses offer a wide-angle perspective starting around 14-16mm for full frame cameras, and 10-12mm for APS-C bodies.

 Check out the selection of wide zooms here.